-Exterior cladding may not be something that you give a lot of thought, but it is what keeps a building safe when weather happens.
-It is the exterior wall covering that protects all the interior components of a house.
+Exterior cladding may not be something to which you give a lot of thought, but it's what keeps a building safe when weather happens.
+It is the exterior wall covering that protects all the interior components of a house, and in North America, it's usually referred to as siding.
 The cladding is a critical choice in how a building holds up for the long term and how much upkeep will be needed to maintain it.
 Today's cladding choices are more varied than ever, offering better technical protection but also more aesthetic options.

 Video of the Day